TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption>At Home phase</figcaption>
 </figure>

+###2) Abroad
-Once the user arrives abroad, the first thing a they must is set up their internet connection.
+Once the user arrives abroad, the first thing a they need to do is set up their internet connection.
 Once the data connection has been established, users can use their device just like at home, and _Ready to Roam_ status is restored, as long as they have a sufficient balance.

 <figure class='folio_image' id='phases-abroad'>
 <a target='_blank'>